oracle/oracle-database-operator/docs/observability/README.md

 kubectl create cm config-file --from-file=config.yaml
 ```

-To learn more about the config file, you can consult the [official documentations of the exporter](https://github.com/oracle/oracle-db-appdev-monitoring?tab=readme-ov-file#standalone-binary).
+To learn more about the config file, you can consult the [official documentation for Oracle AI Database Metrics Exporter](https://github.com/oracle/oracle-db-appdev-monitoring?tab=readme-ov-file#standalone-binary).

 #### Configuring Wallets for Multiple Databases
 In configuring multiple databases where each connection requires a database wallet, a combined wallet is required and can be configured through the databaseobserver YAML file.
 To